First Input Delay (FID) is a user experience metric that Google uses as a small ranking factor.

 FID is the measurement of the time it takes for a browser to respond to a site visitor’s first interaction with the site while the site is loading.
 This is sometimes called Input Latency.

-An interaction can be tapping a button, a link, or a keypress, and the response given in response.
+An interaction can be tapping a button, a link, or a keypress, and the subsequent response.
 Text input areas, dropdowns, and checkboxes are other kinds of interaction points that FID will measure.

 Scrolling or zooming do not count as interactions because there’s no response expected from the site itself.